 Developing pharmaceutical products, including conducting preclinical studies and clinical trials, is expensive.
-We expect our current level of research and development expenses to increase in 2022 due to the continued enrollment of the ENVASARC trial and initiation of a Phase 1/2 clinical trial of YH001 in combination with envafolimab in certain sarcoma subtypes.
+We expect our current level of research and development expenses to increase in the remainder of 2022 and into 2023 due to the continued enrollment of the ENVASARC trial and initiation of a Phase 1/2 clinical trial of YH001 in combination with envafolimab in certain sarcoma subtypes.

-At March 31, 2022, we had cash and cash equivalents totaling \$16.6 million.
+At June 30, 2022, we had cash and cash equivalents totaling \$13.6 million.
 Based upon our current operating plan, we believe that our existing cash and cash equivalents will be sufficient to fund our operating expenses and capital requirements into 2023.
 We will need additional funding to complete the development and commercialization of product candidates, including envafolimab and YH001.
 In addition, in November 2018, we entered into separate collaboration and clinical trial agreements with I-Mab for the development of multiple immuno-oncology programs, in December 2019 we entered into a collaboration and clinical trial agreement with 3D Medicines and Alphamab, and in October 2021 we entered into a collaborative development and commercialization agreement with Eucure and Biocytogen.
 Under these agreements, we are responsible for various portions of the costs to conduct clinical trials, among other development obligations.
 We will need additional funds to advance the development of these programs and meet our cost-sharing obligations, and these requirements may be substantial depending on how many programs are selected for development and the stage of development each program reaches.
 As more fully discussed in Note 1 to the unaudited condensed consolidated financial statements included in this Quarterly Report, the uncertainties around our ability to obtain additional funding raise substantial doubt regarding our ability to continue as a going concern for a period of 12 months following the date these accompanying unaudited condensed consolidated financial statements were issued.

-Regardless of our expectations, changing circumstances beyond our control, including the COVID-19 pandemic, may cause us to consume capital more rapidly than we currently anticipate.
-For example, our clinical trials may encounter technical, enrollment or other difficulties or we could encounter difficulties obtaining clinical trial material that could increase our development costs more than we expect.
+Regardless of our expectations, changing circumstances beyond our control, including the COVID-19 pandemic, rising inflation rates and the effects of macroeconomic developments such as the ongoing conflict between Ukraine and Russia may cause us to consume capital more rapidly than we currently anticipate.
+For example, our clinical trials may encounter technical, enrollment or other difficulties or we could encounter difficulties obtaining clinical trial material or other supplies that could increase our development costs more than we expect.
 In addition, we may continue to incur substantial legal expenses in connection with our on-going dispute with I-Mab, including in connection with enforcing and collecting any award from the arbitration process.
 In any event, we will require additional capital prior to completing clinical development, filing for regulatory approval, or commercializing any product candidates.